-Some people have their homes very set up for simple, yet extensive recycling.
+Some people have their homes very set up for a simple, yet extensive recycling.
 Don’t throw everything into the garbage, including food.
 Have two bins or buckets outside.
-When ever you finish food that is made in a glass container, rinse it out and put it into the bucket meant for glass.
+Whenever you finish food that is made in a glass container, rinse it out and put it into the bucket meant for glass.
 Wine and beer bottles are recyclable as well as cider glass jars.

 You can put broken glass into the bucket – possibly even from mirrors – broken or in one piece.